 Lake Michigan is another one of the Great Lakes in North America that flows into the Midwest.
 It is 307 miles long and 279 feet deep.
 The deepest point in Lake Michigan is 925 feet.
 Lake Michigan is beautiful and offers visitors many opportunities to pursue water activities like canoeing, boating, fishing, swimming, and hiking.
 Its natural beauty is stunning, and it has a rich history.
 For instance, did you know explorers have discovered an ancient shoreline in Lake Michigan?
-Four states also have the pleasure of having the lake in their state!
-If you want an island experience, there are over twenty to choose from.
+Four states (Michigan, Wisconsin, Illinois, and Indiana) also have the pleasure of having the lake in their state!
+If you want an island experience, there are over 20 to choose from.
 In Wisconsin, you can even take a ferry to Michigan.

 5. Lake McConaughy

 It would be sad not to mention Lake McConaughy on our list of the 8 most beautiful lakes in the Midwest.
 This lake is not popular but is still charming.
 It was named after Charles W. McConaughy, the mayor of Holdrege, Nebraska, during the lake’s creation.
 Lake McConaughy is 22 miles long and 4 miles wide.
 While it is not the largest lake in the Midwest, there are some lovely spots to fish, swim, and enjoy the scenery.
 It is a peaceful lake perfect for visitors that want serenity and relaxation.
 The state frequently stocks the reservoir with northern pike, smallmouth bass, and rainbow trout.